1 Ranked Children’s Hospital by U.S. News & World Report

-Here at Boston Children’s Hospital, we have a long and distinguished history of approaching plagiocephaly and various types of brain and skull malformations that affect newborns, infants and older children.
-Experts in our Departments of Neurosurgery and Plastic Surgery may work together to diagnose, treat and follow up children and families affected by plagiocephaly and other craniofacial anomalies.
+Here at Boston Children’s Hospital, we have a long history of treating plagiocephaly and other types of brain and skull malformations that affect children.
+Experts in our Departments of Neurosurgery and Plastic Surgery work together to diagnose and treat children with plagiocephaly and other craniofacial anomalies.
 We are even able to diagnose some of these problems while babies are still in the womb.